-A good immersion heater, with no exposed contacts and connected to a grounded Variac, affords better temperature stability compared to a hotplate and can be just as easy to use.
+A good immersion heater, with no exposed contacts and connected to a grounded Variac, can afford temperature stability comparable or better than a simple hotplate and can be just as easy to use.

 This document and associated figures are copyright 1996-2017 by Rob Toreki.
 Send comments, kudos and suggestions to us via email.